EnigmaCurry/d.rymcg.tech/README.md

    * `htpasswd` (for encoding passwords for Traefik Basic Authentication)
    * `jq` (for processing JSON)
    * `xdg-open` (Used for opening the service URLs in your web-browser via `make open`.
-Don't install this if your workstation is on a server, as it depends on Xorg/Wayland which is an unnecessary large package install.)
+Don't install this if your workstation is a headless server, as it depends on Xorg/Wayland.)
    * `wireguard` (client for connecting to the [wireguard](wireguard) VPN)

 On Arch Linux you can install the dependencies with: `pacman -S bash base-devel